moy-boy/agenticdb-registry/README.md

 The API supports both JSON and YAMl agent monifests.
 The example below uses YAML but a similar example can use JSON.
 You can find many examples under the `tests` folder.

-Notice that both `Content-Type` and `Accept-Encoding` are mandatory so Server knows the preferred format.
+Notice that both `Content-Type` and `Accept-Encoding` are mandatory so Server knows the preferred format, YAML or JSON.

 ```shell